 - Takedown Bow: Samick Sage Takedown Recurve – similar to a takedown rifle in use, but its limited range is offset by the fact that arrows are quiet, highly reusable, and more easily replicable ammo.

-- Survival Seeds – 16,000 Seed Vegetable Garden – renewable food at its finest if you have a green thumb. (see why this is the best survival seed vault)
+- Survival Seeds – Open Seed Vault 32 – renewable food at its finest if you have a green thumb. (see why this is the best survival seed vault)